Neufund/ico-transparency-monitor/README.md

 [![Build Status](https://travis-ci.org/Neufund/ico-transparency-monitor.svg)](https://travis-ci.org/Neufund/ico-transparency-monitor) [![Greenkeeper badge](https://badges.greenkeeper.io/Neufund/generic-ico.svg)](https://greenkeeper.io/)

-ICO-Transparency-Monitor is a powerful tool that tracks ICOs for different features in order to evaluate how transparent these ICOs are.
-This is done by answering a number of questions, for example the availability of source code and quality of the ICOs smart-contract. <br/>
+Transparency-Monitor is a powerful tool that tracks ICOs for different features in order to evaluate how transparent these ICOs are.
+This is done by answering a number of questions, for example the availability of source code and quality of the ICOs/STOs smart-contract. <br/>

-In addition a number of generated graphs from these ICOs can help users assess statistically these ICOs.
-These graphs can be directly used for publication and articles related to analysis if ICOs.
+In addition a number of generated graphs from these ICOs/STOs can help users assess statistically these ICOs/STOs.
+These graphs can be directly used for publication and articles related to analysis if ICOs/STOs.

-Currently a number of ICOs are already available and more can be manually added to the Transparency-Monitor in order study a specific ICO or compare between different ICOs.
+Currently a number of ICOs/STOs are already available and more can be manually added to the Transparency-Monitor in order study a specific ICO/STO or compare between different ICOs/STOs.
 ## How it works

 ### Data Collection